This post is not sponsored, however, affiliate links are included throughout.

 I left that program in January 2020 (5 months later) and have continued to eat this way because it brings me freedom and just feels good and right.
 I’m also hoping it heals some aspects of my infertility, too.

 So how does Clean Simple Eats fit into this story?
 Read on for more…

 4 ways I use Clean Simple Eats in my sugar-free lifestyle

-I’m still following my sugar-free food plan, but I’m now incorporating 2-3 meals per week from the Clean Simple Eats Fall meal plan at dinner (get $15 off any meal plan anytime, using this link—discount will show after you enter your name + shipping address and click ‘continue to payment’.
+I’m still following my sugar-free food plan, but I’m now incorporating 2-3 meals per week from the Clean Simple Eats Fall meal plan at dinner (get 10% off your entire CSE order, using this link—discount will show after you enter your name + shipping address and click ‘continue to payment’.
 If you don’t see it, try entering AMANDASANCHEZ in the discount code field).